RSE-Sheffield/team-container/content/posts/meeting-00-write-up.md

 showFullContent = false
 +++

-This group was set up to help researcher, research software engineers and IT Services staff discuss and demo *how to do containers*.
+This group was set up to help researchers, research software engineers and IT Services staff discuss and demo *how to do containers*.

 The 0th meeting, held today, wasn't widely advertised (sorry) and was primarily focussed on what the meetup needs to do/cover.